 We have confirmation that formal survey and monitoring work is categorised under ‘ecological surveys and research‘.
 Such work can proceed outwith the ‘broadly 5-mile’ threshold that remains in existence for other outdoor leisure activities, as long as the FISA guidance is followed, noting in particular the essential requirement for appropriate risk assessments.

 We advise all ecologists to operate within the spirit of the broader guidance published by the Scottish Government, ideally staying within a short distance of your local community and “travelling by walk, wheel and cycle” wherever possible.
 Do be respectful that in rural environments local people are very sensitive to the presence of unfamiliar vehicles, and are anxious to ensure that risks of virus transmission are kept to a minimum.

-Many of the lockdown restrictions in Northern Ireland have now been lifted.
-Outdoor work has been permitted since 17 April 2020, and there are no travel restrictions within Northern Ireland.
 Members working in Northern Ireland should follow the guidelines as set out by the Northern Irish Government, and the associated guidance for business and employers.
 As noted above, social distancing and hygiene protocols must be followed at all times.
 Employers should review their working practices to ensure that social distancing can be implemented, particularly for indoor work and transport.
 CIEEM has provided guidance for site work, which emphasises a Dynamic Risk Assessment approach, keeping the risks under review throughout the activity.
-Employees should still work from home wherever possible, and meetings should continue to be undertaken remotely.

 Republic of Ireland